DrJEPickering/Control-Lab-in-a-Box/README.md

 ## Setting-Up
 The computer-aided design (CAD) illustration below displays the setup of the Control-Lab-in-a-Box (CLB) with key components labeled.
 Please note that not all components, such as nuts, bolts, and wires, are detailed in this diagram.

 <br />For the CLB, rapid prototyping methods of 3D printing and laser cutting are employed, with the the 3D printing CAD files available [here](https://github.com/DrJEPickering/Control-Lab-in-a-Box/blob/main/CAD_files_for_3D_printing.zip) and the laser cutting CAD files available [here](https://github.com/DrJEPickering/Control-Lab-in-a-Box/blob/main/CAD_files_to_be_laser_cut.zip).
-For the CAD files, Solidworks 2023 files are provided, along with the correspndng STL files.
+For the CAD files, Solidworks 2023 files are provided, along with the correspondng STL files.

 <br />A document detailing the parts/components necessary for the full utilisation of CLB is provided [here](https://github.com/DrJEPickering/Control-Lab-in-a-Box/blob/main/CLB_component_details.pdf).
 Additionally, a document detailing the assembly instructions and modifications for parts/components is included [here](https://github.com/DrJEPickering/Control-Lab-in-a-Box/blob/main/Assembly_modifications_Instructions.pdf)